Linaro/linaro-astro/src/content/pages/connect-sponsorship.md

               Your Focus Track Package includes:
                 - Full-day access to a meeting room, set up with a screen, projector, and stationary.
-                - Two coffee breaks o keep your attendees energized and engaged.
+                - Two coffee breaks to keep your attendees energized and engaged.
                 - Promotion across Linaro's social media channels and on the official Linaro Connect website.
                 - End-to-end registration management for a seamless experience.